moonbeam-foundation/xcm-sdk/packages/types/README.md

-The Types package contains the types definitions for the Moonbeam XCM SDK and MRL SDK.
+The Types package contains the type definitions for the Moonbeam XCM SDK and MRL SDK.

 # Documentation for the Moonbeam XCM SDK